johnnovak/RML-Amiga/docs/docs/games/k-l.md

 - Press **1** (Lords of Chaos Demo) when prompted to start the game.

+## Lord of the Rings, The - Vol. 1

+!!! danger "Only use regular saves"

+    The game is _not_ compatible with save states---only user regular in-game saves!

 ## Lure of the Temptress

 - Debugged Virgin re-release (1992-08-06).
 All other versions contain